Our School Curriculum

 The following documents outline the curriculum overview for each year group across the current term:

 *left-click to open in browser, or right-click then 'save link as' to download

-The government has recently revised the National Curriculum for Primary Schools and as a school we have decided to develop an exciting and innovative model of teaching and learning which will engage children in learning whilst equipping them with the knowledge and skills which they will need to be responsible and aspiring members of the community and the future.
+The government revised the National Curriculum for Primary Schools in 2014 and as a school we have decided to develop an exciting and innovative model of teaching and learning which will engage children in learning whilst equipping them with the knowledge and skills which they will need to be responsible and aspiring members of the community and the future.

 The Newbridge Journey Curriculum

 Enquiry-based learning is an approach in which the children have ownership of their learning.
 It starts with exploration and questioning and leads to investigation into a question, issue, problem or idea.
 It involves asking questions, gathering and analysing information and generating solutions, making decisions, justifying conclusions and taking action.

 We will often launch each enquiry with a 'hook' day.
 A day which may take the children by surprise, but allows them to be full engaged in the learning process.

 Enquiry-based learning provides opportunities for children to reflect on their learning.
 It also allows the opportunity to build on prior learning skills, knowledge and values and the ability to draw conclusions and make connections between new ideas.

 The purpose at the end of the enquiry is to identify what the children have learnt and to relate their learning to real life situations.
 An example of activities related to this could be the publishing of findings through newsletters or posters, organising a public performance or causing change by the children's own learned and developed knowledge.

 By integrating national curriculum subjects, children are able to make clear links between learning and therefore develop their understanding at a deeper level.